 Myofascial Release- Connective tissue release.
 Consisting of a mixture of light stretching and massage work.

 Sports Massage- Sports massage is typically used before, during, and after athletic events.
-The purpose is to peak your performance, drain away fatigue, releave swelling, reduce muscle tension, promote flexibility and to prevent injures.
+The purpose is to peak your performance, drain away fatigue, relieve swelling, reduce muscle tension, promote flexibility and to prevent injures.

 Prenatal massage- Massage therapy during pregnancy is a wonderful complementary choice for prenatal care.
 It is a healthy way to reduce stress and promote overall wellness.
 Massage relieves many of the normal discomforts experienced during pregnancy, such as backaches, stiff neck, leg cramps, headaches and edema (or swelling).

-Reflexology- Reflexology is a focussed pressure technique, usually directed at the feet or hands.
+Reflexology- Reflexology is a focused pressure technique, usually directed at the feet or hands.
 It is based on the premise that there are zones and reflexes on different parts of the body which correspond to and are relative to all parts, glands and organs.